Answer reviewed 26 February 2023

 - endothermic reactions: use sodium thiosulphate or potassium iodide.

-Ammonium nitrate regulations: Ammonium nitrate is a chemical of high security concern and is a precursor chemical to the manufacture of explosives.
-Where it occurs in solid form in concentrations above 45%, it is also referred to as security sensitive ammonium nitrate (SSAN).
+Ammonium nitrate is a chemical of high security concern and is a precursor chemical to the manufacture of explosives.
+Where it occurs in solid form or in concentrations above 45%, it is referred to as security sensitive ammonium nitrate (SSAN).
 Its use and availability are regulated by individual state and territory legislation.

 Ammonium nitrate is not a banned chemical for schools.
 Some states permit SSAN in quantities up to 3 kg in schools where there is a curriculum requirement, however an end user declaration (EUD) and/or applying for exemption may be required before purchasing.